yoyoberenguer/Water-Ripple-Effect/README.md

-   Description : Instead of going through all the pixels values inside a loop and applying a blur for each pixels, my trick is to call separately the method numpy.roll for all directions (up, down, left, right) and make the sum of all 4 numpy arrays providing the equivalent of blur effect for each surface pixels in only takes 4 operations using convolution properties.
+   Description : Instead of going through all the pixels values inside a loop and applying a blur for each pixels, my trick is to call separately the method numpy.roll for all directions (up, down, left, right) and make the sum of all 4 numpy arrays providing the equivalent of blur effect for each surface pixels in only 4 operations.

    pixels             | numpy                            |   convolution direction
    -------------------|----------------------------------|------------------------